-- the name and address, as it appears on our books, of the stockholder who intends to make the proposal or nomination and the beneficial owner, if any, on whose behalf the nomination or proposal is made; - a representation that the stockholder is a holder of record of our stock entitled to vote at the meeting and intends to appear in person or by proxy at the meeting to present such proposal or nomination; - · whether the stockholder plans to deliver or solicit proxies from other stockholders; and - the class and number of our shares that the stockholder beneficially owns.

-If you are nominating a candidate to be elected as a director, your notice must include the following additional information:
+- the name and address, as it appears on our books, of the stockholder who intends to make the proposal or nomination and the beneficial owner, if any, on whose behalf the nomination or proposal is made; - a representation that the stockholder is a holder of record of our stock entitled to vote at the meeting and intends to appear in person or by proxy at the meeting to present such proposal or nomination; - · whether the stockholder plans to deliver or solicit proxies from other stockholders; and - the class and number of our shares that the stockholder beneficially owns. - If you are nominating a candidate to be elected as a director, your notice must include the following additional information: - (i) the name and address of any person to be nominated,

-- (i) the name and address of any person to be nominated, - (ii) a description of all arrangements or understandings between you and each nominee and any other person or persons (naming such person or persons) pursuant to which the nomination or nominations are to be made, - (iii) such other information regarding each nominee as would be required to be included in a proxy statement filed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended, - (iv) the consent of each nominee to serve as a director if so elected, and - (v) such other information as is set forth in our Bylaws, which are available on the Investor Relations section of our website.
-In addition to satisfying the requirements of our bylaws, including the earlier notice deadlines set out above and therein, to comply with universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must also provide notice that sets forth the information required by Rule 14a-19 of the Securities Exchange Act of 1934, as amended, no later than June 30, 2024.
+(ii) a description of all arrangements or understandings between you and each nominee and any other person or persons (naming such person or persons) pursuant to which the nomination or nominations are to be made,

+(iii) such other information regarding each nominee as would be required to be included in a proxy statement filed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended,

+(iv) the consent of each nominee to serve as a director if so elected, and therein, to comply with universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must also provide notice that sets forth the information required by Rule 14a-19 of the Securities Exchange Act of 1934, as amended, no later than June 30, 2024.